Klingon High Council: Production and writing

 Star Trek writer Ronald D. Moore had a reputation among the writers for having a talent for Klingon episodes, after he worked on the Star Trek: The Next Generation episode "Sins of the Father".
-He also worked on the Klingon romantic comedy episide "House of Quark", which also featured the Klingon High Council.
+He also worked on the Klingon romantic comedy episode "House of Quark", which also featured the Klingon High Council.

 An example of scenes with the High Council for example show Gowron in the Great Hall, where they meets.
 Showing, the High Council in hall posed a budget challenge for set design for the producer David Livingston, to produce the Great Hall set in "House of Quark".
-This was solved by only making half of the great hall, and then by coordinating with the Director; the set would be redressed between shots to show the other half of the hall.
+This was solved by only making half of the great hall, and then by coordinating with the director; the set would be redressed between shots to show the other half of the hall.
 The Klingon Great Hall was designed by Richard James for "Sins of Father"; the Great Hall and others sets won an Emmy.

 The exterior of the hall was a painting by Syd Dutton of Illusion Arts.

 One of the major episodes involving the High Council, was "Redemption".
 Written by Ronald D. Moore, it aired as a cliffhanger with two parts in between seasons four and five of Star Trek: The Next Generation.
 The story involved control of the Klingon High Council and involved many characters such as Worf, Gowron, Picard, the Duras sisters, and involving Starfleet and the Romulans as well.